usnistgov/pfhub/README.md

 1. Fork this Repo

-  *The following steps are required to create your Github page.*
+  *The following steps are required to activate the Github pages for the forked repo.*

 2. Go to the repository settings and rename your forked repository
 3. In ``_config.yml``, change ``baseurl: /mrhyde`` to the **exact name** of your repository ``baseurl: /<your-repo-name>``